InjectiveLabs/injective-docs/.gitbook/developers-evm/wrapped-inj.md

 For those of you familiar with Ethereum, you may be thinking that this sounds the same as wrapper Ether (wETH).
-You are right, so far wINJ behaves in exactly the same way as wETH.
+You are right, so far wINJ behaves in the same way as wETH.

 However, note that the Injective network is designed with a MultiVM technical architecture.
 This means that if wINJ were to be implemented using a *standard* ERC20 implementation,